A z=1.85 galaxy group in CEERS: evolved, dustless, massive intra-halo light and a brightest group galaxy in the making: Results and Discussion

 \subsection{Intra-halo light and group formation epoch}

 In addition to the member galaxies and BGG, the most noteworthy feature of Fig.~\ref{fig:bcg} is the intra-halo light that is revealed thanks to the sensitivity of NIRCam at these wavelengths.
-We see already by eye in Fig.~\ref{fig:bcg} (lower left) significant amounts of diffuse light extending to the North of the proto-BGG structure, at an intermediate colour between the reddest and bluest parts of the BGG.
+We see already by eye in Fig.~\ref{fig:bcg} (lower left) significant amounts of diffuse light extending to the north of the proto-BGG structure, at an intermediate colour between the reddest and bluest parts of the BGG.
 We also see this diffuse light clearly in Fig.~\ref{fig:cutouts}, where significant amounts of diffuse light are present throughout the core of the group, even after the galaxies themselves have been masked.
 The first hints of this IHL can already been seen in the HST/WFC3 F125W and JWST/NIRCam F115W images, although this becomes increasingly clearer in the redder NIRCam images.
 This material can be accounted for as the stellar material stripped as a result of interactions between galaxies during this active phase of structure build-up, and so gives an exciting insight into the formation history of this group.
-Moreover, the most prominent arc of the intra-halo light appears to extend North and East, connecting galaxies 92, 95, 96 and 180 to the BGG.
+Moreover, the most prominent arc of the intra-halo light appears to extend north and east, connecting galaxies 92, 95, 96 and 180 to the BGG.
 This may suggest that one or more of these galaxies also previously experienced an interaction event with the BGG system.

-We show the surface brightness of the extracted IHL photometry, with the best-fitting exponentially-declining SED overlaid, in Fig.~\ref{fig:ICL_SB}.
+We show the surface brightness of the extracted IHL photometry, with the best-fitting exponentially declining SED overlaid, in Fig.~\ref{fig:ICL_SB}.
 We see a strong Balmer break, and the shape of the spectrum to wavelengths longer than this is fairly flat.
-In the inset panel, the star-formation history of the peak region is shown.
+In the inset panel, the star formation history of the peak region is shown.
 The x-axis represents the time since the Big Bang, increasing to the right until z=1.85.

 We show the FAST++-derived properties of the IHL in Table~\ref{tab:iclphys_props}.
 We take the errors on these parameters as the 95\% range from $\chi^{2}$ minimisation, taking all of the solutions that give $\chi^{2}$ values within $\chi^{2}_{min}$+2.71 \citep{ref:Y.Avni1976}.
-We also show the distribution of parameter values vs. $\chi^{2}$ of the fits in Fig.~\ref{fig:icldiagnostics}, as well as the relationship between A$_{v}$ and t/$\tau$ values.
+We also show the distribution of parameter values versus $\chi^{2}$ of the fits in Fig.~\ref{fig:icldiagnostics}, as well as the relationship between A$_{v}$ and t/$\tau$ values.

 We show the position of the IHL on the MS in Fig.~\ref{fig:MS} in red, and show the distribution of this position in Fig.~\ref{fig:icldiagnostics2}.
 The IHL is also shown on the UVJ diagram in relation to the galaxies in Fig.~\ref{fig:restcolours}, again in red.
 In agreement with the low SFR of the IHL derived from FAST++ (SFR=0.58$^{+0.52}_{-0.58}$~M$_{\odot}$/yr), and its relatively high t/$\tau$=5.0$^{+10.8}_{-1.0}$, the IHL UVJ colours shown in Fig.~\ref{fig:restcolours} suggest that the IHL borders the star-forming and quiescent regimes (with a preference towards quiescence, depending on the definition adopted).